potterjane/peace-of-mind/README.md

 Feature 8: Contact form to give users an opportunity to send feedback or ask questions to the company behind the website

 This is found on the Contact page.
 All fields are required except the file upload field before user can submit the form.
 Automated data validation is implemented with the help of the required input attribute.
 When all the fields are field in correctly, an alert message pops up on the page informing user that the message is sent successfully.
-When an error occurs, an alert message pops up on the page informing user that the message was not sent successfully.s
+When an error occurs, an alert message pops up on the page informing user that the message was not sent successfully.
 <br>
 <img src="assets/screenshots/for-readme/contact-form.png" alt="Screenshot: The Contact page" width="900" >